AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-2-0.md

 title: Release Notes | Upgrade instructions for Adobe Experience Manager Guides 5.2.0 release
 description: Learn about the compatibility matrix and how to upgrade to the 5.2.0 release of Adobe Experience Manager Guides.
 ---
-# Upgrade instructions for the 5.2.0 release (April 2026)
+# Upgrade instructions for the 5.2.0 release (May 2026)

 This article covers the upgrade instructions and the  compatibility matrix for 5.2.0 release of Adobe Experience Manager Guides.